 You copy and apply the Layers including Masks and adjustments to the other images in the series.
 However, the objects are slightly in a different location in the frame.
 Moving a Mask – and optionally editing it – is sometimes faster than starting from scratch.

 There are two ways to move the Mask on an Adjustment Layer.
 First, with Selection Points enabled, just click on it and drag it around.
 Second, press and hold the Command-key pressed (macOS) while you drag the mouse around.
 Note that the second option also works when Selection Points are disabled.

 It is easy to confuse a Selection Point with the Source and Destination Points of a Clone or Heal Layer.
 See for an explanation of Source/Destination Points the post Capture One Layers In-Depth (part 1).

 Before you start using Layers you should ask yourself whether that is a good idea.
 Simply put, Layers are great but time-consuming to make and not appropriate for high volume shoots (unless there is no time-money limit).
 Next, consider whether you prefer to use Layers in Capture One, in Photoshop (or another image editor) or both.
 That depends on what you know and what you need.

 I make this comparison on purpose because users often do that.
 But they shouldn’t.
 Layers in Capture One serve a different purpose compared to Photoshop.
 In Capture One it allows you to do selective adjustments in RAW.
 That advantage plus the expanding capabilities make it an attractive proposition.

 Please find my workflow priority list below.
 I prefer to pick the first options.
 If that does not create satisfactory results I go to the next and so on.

 - Capture One with Layers, next Photoshop without Layers

 - Capture One with Layers, next Photoshop with Layers

-A list with different options, different order or other editor then Photoshop is obviously possible.
+A list with different options, different orders or other editors then Photoshop is obviously possible.
 Make your own priority list!